AMSIB - International Business

 - Cambridge minimum scores required: First (FCE) Grade B (173-175) / First (FCE) Grade C (169-172)

-- OR if your prior education degree was obtained in the European Union or a native English speaking country and taught completely in English, this can be considered and assessed as your proof of English proficiency.
+- OR if your prior education degree was obtained in the European Union, Australia, Canada, New Zealand, United Kingdom or the United States of America and taught completely in English, this can be considered and assessed as your proof of English proficiency.

 Do you want to study at the AUAS, but don't have a senior general secondary (HAVO), pre-university (VWO) or senior secondary vocational (MBO) education diploma?
 If you are aged 21 or over, you can sit the 21+ admission test: an entrance exam.